ihaveamac/nusserver/README.md

 | `twl` | DSi (NYI) |

 ### Certs
-Ticket certs must be set up.
-This must be done manually once.
-A tool will be made for this eventually.
+Ticket certs must be set up. `get-certs.py` can get these for 3DS, WiiU, and WiiU vWii.
+Requires the [requests](http://docs.python-requests.org/) module.

-For 3DS, download any ticket from the official NUS, then copy the specified data and save to these files:
-* `certs/ctr-ticket1.cert`: offset `0x350` to `0x650`, size `0x300`
-* `certs/ctr-ticket2.cert`: offset `0x650` to `0xA50`, size `0x400`

 ### Setting up a title list
 The title list is sent during the update process.
 This custom server reads it from a csv in the `/tidlist` directory.
 The format is a simple `titleid,version` layout.
 The filename format is `<codename>-<region>.csv`.
 For example, a USA Old3DS would use `/tidlist/ctr-usa.csv`.